Tag Archives: surfacing

 Despite the similarity of the names, resin bonded and resin bound surfaces have different properties, suiting them to different applications.
 Although both systems comprise aggregates and resin, the way they are applied differs.
 Resin bonded surfaces are laid by … Continue reading

-Posted in Property | Tagged , , , , , | Leave a comment
+Posted in Property | Tagged , , , , , | Comments Off on Which to Choose – Resin Bonding or Resin Bound?

 When Are Helipads Used?